 - Once you decide to proceed with surgery, you will need to contact Samantha Gutierrez to set up a surgical date.
 We then submit the surgery order to your insurance for approval.
 Please note, Dr. Ellman's schedule books up rapidly and he is typically booked out 1-2 months for hip arthroscopy.
-We will do our best to accommodate your needs and time requests. - □ If you do not hear from our schedulers within 1-2 weeks of scheduling your surgery, please call 303-233-1223; ext 6605 or email drellmanpc@panoramaortho.com - Once you schedule a surgical date, you will receive a call from the hospital administrator two business days before your surgery to inform you of the specific time of your surgery, including check-in time and hospital directions and information. - We operate at several locations.
+We will do our best to accommodate your needs and time requests. - □ If you do not hear from our schedulers within 1-2 weeks of scheduling your surgery, please call 303-233-1223; ext 6605 or email drellmanpc@panoramaortho.com - Once you schedule a surgical date, you will receive a call from a hospital administrator approximately 2 days prior to your surgery to inform you of the specific time of your surgery, including check-in time and hospital directions and information. - We operate at several locations.
 Please make note of which facility your surgery will be performed.
 These are the locations we operate out of: